Dynamic-Capital/Dynamic-Capital/docs/quant-finance-supply-chain.md

   $$
   Optimizes model parameters $\theta$ against a loss $L$ (MSE, cross-entropy, asymmetric payoff loss) tailored to the trading horizon.

+**Input → Output.** Historical observations and priced signals are molded into forecasts $\hat{y}_{t+1}$ and associated uncertainty bands.

+**Coupling with Pricing.** Pricing outputs often act as engineered features—e.g., implied volatility surfaces or carry metrics—feeding $f_\theta$ alongside raw returns.
+State-space models such as the Kalman filter explicitly fuse theoretical dynamics with empirical residuals.

-**Transformation.** Historical observations are ingested to update beliefs and produce predictive signals that sit alongside— or override—classical pricing results when markets depart from idealized assumptions.
+**Transformation.** Historical observations are ingested to update beliefs and produce predictive signals that sit alongside—or override—classical pricing results when markets depart from idealized assumptions.

 ## 4. Evaluation Layer (Performance & Risk Diagnostics)